A Scalable Algorithm For Sparse Portfolio Selection: Introduction

 An unchallenged assumption in \textit{all} perspective reformulation approaches is that Problem \eqref{mainproblemnonreg} \textit{must not be modified}.
 Under this assumption, perspective reformulation approaches separate $\bm{\Sigma}$ into a diagonal matrix $\bm{D} \succeq \bm{0}$ plus a positive semidefinite matrix $\bm{H}$, such that $\bm{D}$ is as diagonally dominant as possible.
-Recently, this approach was challenged by \citet{BvP_AS_2016} \citep[see also][]{bertsimas2019sparse}.
-Following a standard statistical learning theory paradigm, they imposed a ridge regularizer and set $\bm{D}$ equal to $1/\gamma \cdot \mathbb{I}$.
+Recently, this approach was challenged by \citet{BvP_AS_2016}.
+Following a standard statistical learning theory paradigm, they imposed a ridge regularizer and set $\bm{D}$ equal to $1/\gamma \cdot \mathbb{I}$, where $\mathbb{I}$ denotes an identity matrix of appropriate dimension.
 Subsequently, they derived a cutting-plane method which exploits the regularizer to solve large-scale sparse regression problems to certifiable optimality.
-In the present paper, we join \citet{BvP_AS_2016} in imposing a ridge regularizer, and derive a cutting-plane method which solves convex MIQOs \textit{with constraints}.
-We also unify both approaches, by noting that {(a)} \citet{BvP_AS_2016}'s algorithm can be improved by setting $\bm{D}$ equal to $1/\gamma\cdot \mathbb{I}$ \textit{plus} a perspective reformulation's diagonal matrix, and this is particularly effective when $\bm{\Sigma}$ is diagonally dominant (see Section \ref{sec:cuttingolanemethodcont}, \ref{sec:buyin}) {and (b) the cutting-plane approach also helps solve the unregularized problem, indeed, as mentioned previously it successfully supplies a $1/2\gamma$-optimal solution to Problem \eqref{mainproblemnonreg}.}
+In the present paper, we join \citet{BvP_AS_2016} in imposing a ridge regularizer, and derive a cutting-plane method which solves convex MIQOs \textit{with constraints}. { We also unify their approach with the perspective reformulation approach, in two steps.
+First, we note that \citet{BvP_AS_2016}'s algorithm can be improved by setting $\bm{D}$ equal to $1/\gamma\cdot \mathbb{I}$ \textit{plus} a perspective reformulation's diagonal matrix, and this is particularly effective when $\bm{\Sigma}$ is diagonally dominant (see Section \ref{sec:cuttingolanemethodcont}, \ref{sec:buyin}){.
+Second, we observe that the cutting-plane approach also helps solve the unregularized problem, indeed, as mentioned previously it successfully supplies a $1/(2\gamma)$-optimal solution to Problem \eqref{mainproblemnonreg}.}}